Maklaro-GmbH/moss-service-valuation-chart/README.md

   }
 }
 ```
-You can find the example payloads in /src/tests/data
+You can find the example payloads in /src/tests/fixtures/payload
-To generate & save images from those examples run ./tests/generateChar1.js or ./tests/generateChar2.js with node